ledihildawan/Web-Dev-For-Beginners/2-js-basics/3-making-decisions/README.md

 let biggestNumber = firstNumber > secondNumber ? firstNumber : secondNumber;
 ```

 ✅ Take a minute to read this code a few times.
 Do you understand how these operators are working?
+Yes.

 The above states that